pinkmoon25/Budget-app/README.md

-# Budget App
+### Budget App 💰

-A Ruby on Rails application with devise authentication to allow users to track and manage their expenses by categorising under different categories and transactions.
+A Ruby on Rails application with Devise authentication, allowing users to track and manage their expenses by categorizing them under different categories and transactions.
+Stay on top of your finances with a clean, user-friendly interface.

+### Features:
+- Secure user authentication with Devise
+- Categorize and track expenses easily
+- View and manage transactions by category
+- Responsive design powered by Bootstrap

-## Built With
+### Built With:
 - Ruby on Rails
 - PostgreSQL
-- devise
+- Devise
-- bootstrap
+- Bootstrap

+---

+This version emphasizes key functionalities and technologies used in the app.

 ## Live